Ryan Bidounga

-Ryan Bidounga (born 29 April 1997) is a professional footballer who plays as a defender for Bulgarian First League club CSKA 1948.
+Ryan Bidounga (born 29 April 1997) is a professional footballer who plays as a defender for Bulgarian First League club Lokomotiv Sofia.
 Born in France, he represents Congo at international level.

 Club career

 Bidounga made his professional debut with Nancy in a 1–0 Coupe de la Ligue win over Caen on 13 August 2019.

 On 17 February 2022, Bidounga signed with Bulgarian First League club Lokomotiv Plovdiv.

 International career

 Born in France, Bidounga is of Congolese descent.
-He is a youth international for France.
-He was called up to represent the Congo national team for a set of friendlies in March 2022.
+He is a former youth international for France.
+He was called up to represent the Congo, the home country of his parents, for a set of friendlies in March 2022.
 He debuted with the Congo in a friendly 3–1 loss to Zambia on 25 March 2022.